 This course offers students an opportunity to use a combination of primary and secondary sources to study the history of a particular period, region, event, development, or idea.
 The specific topic may change each time the course is offered.
-Prerequisite: ENG 101 eligibility

 HIS 220(C) History of the World Since 1900